-- Section 3.2.4.1, "Configuring the User Name Attribute in the Identity Store" - Section 3.2.4.2, "(Optional for Active Directory) To Change Group Name Attributes"
+- Section 3.5.1, "Configuring the User Name Attribute in the Identity Store" - Section 3.5.2, "(Optional for Active Directory) Changing Group Name Attributes"

-3.2.4.1 Configuring the User Name Attribute in the Identity Store
+3.5.1 Configuring the User Name Attribute in the Identity Store

-If you configure an alternative authentication provider such as OID or AD, then you must ensure that the User Name Attribute that you use in the Identity Store matches the User Name Attribute that you use in the alternative authentication provider.
+If you configure an alternative authentication provider such as Oracle Internet Directory (OID) or Active Directory (AD), then you must ensure that the User Name Attribute that you use in the identity store matches the User Name Attribute that you use in the alternative authentication provider.

-For example, to authenticate using a user's email address you might set the User Name Attribute to mail in both the Identity Store and the authentication provider.
+For example, to authenticate using a user's email address you might set the User Name Attribute to mail in both the identity store and the authentication provider.

-The screenshot below shows an example where the User Name Attribute in OID Authenticator has been set to mail.
+Figure 3-3 shows the User Name Attribute in OID Authenticator set to mail.